Yamadera's Risshaku-ji Temple

 You go downstairs, under the eastbound track, and out through the station.
 It's minimally staffed.
 For the most part it's all self-service.
 You are expected to figure out the schedule, buy your own ticket from a machine, and feed it into the barrier.
 Like a grown-up.
 Or a Japanese child going to elementary school by yourself.

 You see the Risshaku-ji temple complex as you step out of the station.
 The primary temple is near the base of the bluffs.
-The famous 1,015 stone step path leads up to several temples and monuments.
+The famous of 1,015 stone steps leads up to several temples and monuments.

 Hoju Bridge is a bright vermilion, an orange-red color traditionally used in Japan for bridges, Shintō shrine torii, Buddhist gates and temples, and other architectural details.
 Vermilion is traditionally made with cinnabar, α-HgS or mercury(II) sulfide.
 It's named from the ancient Greek κιννάβαρι, but it had been used as a pigment for a long time before ancient Greek came along.
 Cinnabar was used as a pigment before 7000 BCE at Çatalhöyük in today's Turkey.